Bizboard/arva-js/esdoc-res/tutorial.md

         .rotate(0, 0, Math.PI / 4)
     )
     /* We defined a simple component with a white background
-     * which is used for every "stick" of the icon
+     * which is used for every portion of the icon
      */
     topStick = WhiteShape.with();